liutairan/liutairan.github.io/projects/coverage_path_planning.md

 <img style="display:block; margin-left: auto; margin-right: auto;" src="../../Pics/coverage_path_planning/hybrid-traj.png" width="360">
 Figure 5: Final position and trajectory of agents in a hybrid environment.

+The details of the heterogeneous agents case will be unveiled later.